-SCI 2050 Introduction to Biology II
+SCI 2050 Introduction to Biology II 4 credits, GE 2 - Spring Only

 This course is a continuation of SCI 1050.
 Topics include human anatomy and physiology with units on the cardiovascular system, the respiratory system, the digestive system, the immune system, the nervous system, the excretory system, and the reproductive system. sTopics also include ecology with units on communities and ecosystems, and population ecology.
 The lab builds upon skills acquired in Introduction to Biology I Lab.
 The lab consists of more advanced laboratory work.
 Experimental technique is stressed.
 This course is intended for non-science majors.
-Pre-requisites: SCI 1050 Introduction to Biology I and SCI 1051 Introduction to Biology Lab.
+Prerequisites: SCI 1050 Introduction to Biology I and SCI 1051 Introduction to Biology Lab.